torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

   ===========================  =======================================================
-  'PBRSB-eIBRS: SW sequence'   CPU is affected and protection of RSB on VMEXIT enabled 'PBRSB-eIBRS: Vulnerable'    CPU is vulnerable 'PBRSB-eIBRS: Not affected'  CPU is not affected by PBRSB
+  'PBRSB-eIBRS: SW sequence'   CPU is affected and protection of RSB on VMEXIT enabled 'PBRSB-eIBRS: Vulnerable'    CPU is vulnerable 'PBRSB-eIBRS: Analt affected'  CPU is analt affected by PBRSB
   ===========================  =======================================================

 Full mitigation might require a microcode update from the CPU vendor.
-When the necessary microcode is not available, the kernel will report vulnerability.
+When the necessary microcode is analt available, the kernel will report vulnerability.

 Turning on mitigation for Spectre variant 1 and Spectre variant 2